Henvezz95/mosaic-sr/README.md

 pip install -r requirements.txt
 ```
 # Download Trained Models
-To reproduce the exact result showed in the paper, download the trained models from [here](https://unimore365-my.sharepoint.com/:f:/g/personal/319554_unimore_it/EvX00yibh_1FhSxN_m8cYHsBVYnna4--NamdGXx9eIysNg?e=kE5gnY).
+To reproduce the exact results shown in the paper, download the trained models from [here](https://unimore365-my.sharepoint.com/:f:/g/personal/319554_unimore_it/EvX00yibh_1FhSxN_m8cYHsBVYnna4--NamdGXx9eIysNg?e=kE5gnY).

 # Prepare Dataset
 Download the BarBeR dataset from [here](https://ditto.ing.unimore.it/barber/) and select "Download Dataset".
 Extract the dataset from the zip, you will find two folders inside: "Annotations" and "dataset".